Spin- and Angle-Resolved Photoemission Spectroscopy

 A Photoemission Electron Microscope (PEEM) images the lateral distribution of photoelectrons that are generated when a conducting surface of a solid is illuminated with light.
 Using electrons rather than light to image a surface, the spatial resolution of PEEM is typically a few tens of nanometers.
 The electrostatic lens system allows an on-the-fly adjustment of microscope by changing the lens voltages.
 The field-of-view can be varied from only a few to hundreds of micrometers or alternatively, the electron emission angles instead of positions can be imaged to access the electronic band structure (Momentum Microscopy).

-As electron detectors, our PEEM has a flourescent screen and camera and a time-of-flight based delay-line detector (DLD).
+As electron detectors, our PEEMs use either a flourescent screen and camera in combination with a double-hemispherical energy filter or a time-of-flight based delay-line detector (DLD).
 With the latter, we can detect electron energies along with their 2D positions.
 In this way, we can take 3D images in parallel, giving us energy-resolved images or electronic band structures.

 Our studies with PEEM are focussed on time-resolved experiments using femtosecond laser pulses as a light source.
 We study the ultrafast dynamics of plasmonic and photonic near-fields at nanostructured surfaces and excited electrons generated in metals and semiconductors.